valkey-io/libvalkey/docs/cluster.md

 * `VALKEYCLUSTER_EVENT_SLOTMAP_UPDATED` when the slot mapping has been updated;
-* `VALKEYCLUSTER_EVENT_READY` when the slot mapping has been fetched for the first time and the client is ready to accept commands, useful when initiating the client with `valkeyClusterAsyncConnect2()` where a client is not immediately ready after a successful call;
+* `VALKEYCLUSTER_EVENT_READY` when the slot mapping has been fetched for the first time and the client is ready to accept commands, useful when initiating the client with `valkeyClusterAsyncConnect()` where a client is not immediately ready after a successful call;
 * `VALKEYCLUSTER_EVENT_FREE_CONTEXT` when the cluster context is being freed, so that the user can free the event `privdata`.